 Most people have now heard of the Equifax data breach that "potentially impacts approximately 143 million U.S. consumers".
-This clearly is a watershed moment for computer security and software development and how we handle both as an industry and even as a country.
+This clearly is a watershed moment for computer security and software development and how we handle it both as an industry and even as a country.
 I believe three major themes will emerge from this debacle:

 - How should liability be assigned for this?
 And to who?
 (Which will include identifying new parties to hold liable.)